Germanunkol/Affair/README.md

 # Affair - Löve Networking Library #

-A networking library for the awesome Löve engine (love2d.org).
+A networking library for the awesome [Löve engine](http://love2d.org).

 This library aims to take care of the enourmous overhead of connecting, authorizing, passwords, synchronizing game states, usernames, userlist etc. involved when creating a network game.
-There are other networking libraries available, such as [LUBE](https://love2d.org/wiki/LUBE),
+There are other networking libraries available, such as [LUBE](https://love2d.org/wiki/LUBE), [Noobhub](https://love2d.org/wiki/Noobhub), or you could even use plain [Luasocket](http://w3.impa.br/~diego/software/luasocket/) (which this library uses internally).
+However, _Affair_ is much more high-level.
+Because it has many functions which are frequently used in multiplayer games, using _Affair_ should speed up multiplayer game development a lot.

-Features:
+## Features: ##
 - Callbacks for important events (new user, disconnected etc.) can be defined.
 - Automatic synchronizing of player names and player IDs
 - Server is independent of Löve and can be run as a dedicated, headless, plain-Lua server (example included).